Metabolic Phenotyping Core

 Important information for External Investigators

-We strongly recommend external users to plan their studies at least 2 months in advance.
-Prior to using the Metabolic Phenotyping Core external investigators must:
+We strongly recommend external users to plan their studies at least 1-2 months in advance.
+Prior to using the In Vivo Imaging Core Facility, external investigators must:

-Please reach out to the Core Director for assistance and inquires on these procedures and study design.
+Please reach out to the Core Director for assistance and inquires on these processes.

 Francesca Seta, PhD